 In other areas of life, we do our best to prevent problems and accidents.
 Car manufacturers focus on increasing car safety through seatbelts, airbags to advanced collision prevention system, and self-driving.
 Builders strive to make earthquake-proof and fire-proof buildings and design them in such a way as to prevent leaks and weather damage.

 Strangely, while most industries focus on problem prevention, the medical system focuses on solving cancer after it happens.

 The first reason is that most people have a tendency to put their head in the sand and deal with problems only when they arise.
 The other reason is that medical companies reap their rewards by treating disease and not by preventing it.
 This is the main reason why there is so much emphasis on cure instead of prevention.

 Perhaps, the current medical system is somewhat better in early diagnosis and cancer treatment than 20 years ago, but more people and animals are dying of cancer than ever before.

-In reality, there is no difference between car accidents, leaky buildings, or cancer.
+In reality, there is little difference between car accidents, leaky buildings, or cancer.
 The most effective and least expensive solutions are in the area of prevention – despite the medical research and companies’ focus on finding a cure.